azaleacolburn/orinfar/docs/MANUAL.md

 The meta-commands are as follows:
 - `w`: The write meta-command.
 Writes the current contents of the buffer to the underlying file associated with the buffer.
 In the case that the buffer is not attatched to a path, an error will be displayed in the status-line and this commmatand will be aborted.
 - `q`: The quite meta-command.
 Quites from the editor without writing, aborting to process.
-- `o[file_path]`: The open operator.
-Attatches the buffer to the file at the argument path.
+- `o[file_path]`: The open meta-command.
+Attaches the buffer to the file at the argument path.
 Because it has an argument, no other meta-commands may follow it.
+- `l`: The load meta-command.
+Replaces the current buffer with the contents of the currently attached buffer.
+If the buffer is not attached a file, the command will do nothing.
 - `s[search]/[substitute]`: The substitute operator.
 Searches to current buffer for the given `[search]` string, then replaces each instance with the `[substitute]` string.

 This command can be entered by pressing `:`.